 Outside areas and boundaries

 Repair category 2

-Notes Outside areas will require ongoing repairs and maintenance in particular respect of boundary walls.
+Notes Outside areas will require ongoing repairs and maintenance.

-Ceilings

-Repair category 1

-Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
+Ceilings Repair category 1 Notes The ceilings are of lath and plaster construction and there is evidence of cracking and unevenness.
+Repairs should be anticipated.
+Within the limits of our inspection these generally appeared in fair condition consistent with age.
+During redecoration some plaster filling/ repair may be required.